ultimatecoder/cpython/Doc/distutils/introduction.rst

 common Python terms:

 module
-   the basic unit of code reusability in Python: a block of code imported by some other code.
+   the basic unit of code re usability in Python: a block of code imported by some other code.
 Three types of modules concern us here: pure Python modules, extension modules, and packages.